dareni/shellscripts/README.md

 vbox_restart_pm_utils - Reboot a virtualbox guest on resume from pm-suspend to
     resynchronize the clock on the guest host.

-zfsDup.sh - Allow recursive zfs duplication of filesystems to a remote host.
+zfsDup.sh - Allow recursive duplication of filesystems to a remote host.
 The
     parent and child filesystem snapshot versions are verified with the remote destination.
 Implemented with zfs send/receive over ssh.
     Each child filesystem is transmitted independently to improve transmission